-What are the parts of an appraisal?One's home purchase can be the largest financial decision some people may ever make.
-Whether it's a main residence, a second vacation property or an investment, purchasing real property is an involved transaction that requires multiple people working in concert to see it through.
+Buying a house can be the largest financial decision some will ever make.
+Whether it's a primary residence, an additional vacation home or one of many rentals, the purchase of real property is an involved transaction that requires multiple people working in concert to see it through.

-Most of the participants are quite familiar.
-The real estate agent is the most familiar face in the transaction.
-Then, the lender provides the financial capital necessary to bankroll the exchange.
-Ensuring all details of the exchange are completed and that a clear title transfers from the seller to the buyer is the title company.
+The majority of the participants are quite familiar.
+The real estate agent is the most recognizable entity in the transaction.
+Next, the mortgage company provides the money necessary to finance the transaction.
+And ensuring all details of the transaction are completed and that the title is clear to pass from the seller to the purchaser is the title company.

-So what party makes sure the value of the property is in line with the purchase price?
+So, what party is responsible for making sure the value of the property is consistent with the amount being paid?
 In comes the appraiser.
 We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
-A professional North Carolina licensed appraiser from Edwards Appraisal Service, Inc. will ensure you as an interested party are informed.
+A licensed, certified, professional appraiser from Edwards Appraisal Service, Inc. will ensure, you as an interested party, are informed.

-Next, after the inspection, an appraiser employs two or three approaches when determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Once the site has been inspected, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

-Valuation Using the Income ApproachA third method of valuing a house is sometimes used when a neighborhood has a reasonable number of renter occupied properties.
-In this case, the amount of revenue the property generates is factored in with other rents in the area for comparable properties to derive the current value.
+In the case of income producing properties - rental houses for example - we may use a third way of valuing a property.
+In this case, the amount of income the property generates is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.

 Arriving at a Value Conclusion